 - Collaboration – work with your team, wherever they’re based.
 From small teams to large organizations, Zenkit helps you share resources, assign responsibility, and track all activities and comments in one place.

-Regardless of the type of project you and your team are working on, Zenkit can help you to cut down on the busywork involved in running your project so that you can focus on the project tasks themselves.
-There’s nothing worse than trying to get some work done then having to put it aside because you’re missing an important document or need to trawl through your inbox for the latest feedback from your client!
+Regardless of the type of project you and your team are working on, Zenkit can help you to cut down on the busy work involved in running your project so that you can focus on the project tasks themselves.
+There’s nothing worse than trying to get some work done than having to put it aside because you’re missing an important document or need to trawl through your inbox for the latest feedback from your client!

 This week I had the pleasure of sitting down for an interview with Richard Pearce, the founder of Site Skills, which publishes courses and information to help you build better websites and grow your own web design business.
 We covered everything from the 3 key benefits using Zenkit provides for web developers, to where you can get ideas and inspiration for using Zenkit in your own business.